bkleinen/bkleinen.github.io/ws2017/info3/labs/lab-01-startup.md

 ## PreLab

-* if you plan on using your own computer in the lab, make sure that you do the installation of at least ruby and a decent editor **before coming to lab**.
+* if you plan on using your own computer in the lab, you should do the software installation of at least ruby and a decent editor **before coming to lab**.

 # Part 1: Setting up your environment